 Malawi is one of the poorest countries in the world with 50.7 % of its 17.5 million population living below the poverty line.
-Its economy is based around agricultural with 80% of its population depending on agriculture for survival.
+Its economy is based around agriculture with 80% of its population depending on agriculture for survival.
 However, the focus on agriculture is having detrimental effects on livelihoods – diminishing incomes and purchasing power that has a knock-on effect of plunging people into food and nutrition insecurity in a state of perpetual poverty.
 This is exacerbated by several other issues like land tenure and ownership of land, policy implementation failure, lack of political will, a laissez-faire approach to land and forest management, poor governance at local level, and inadequate funding for land and forest initiatives.

 Malawi has lost and continues to lose fertile soils and forest cover.
 Studies show that 40% of the country’s forest was lost between 1972 and 1990 and anecdotal evidence increases that figure today.
 Most of this erosion is due to slash and burn agriculture that results in soil erosion and increases carbon dioxide emissions into the atmosphere.
 Recent trends show people are moving into village forest areas and clearing them to reclaim land.